 If you want to use a different email address to act as the sender of the OfficeR&D automated emails, you need to define it in the From Email filed available under Settings/Account.

 When using a custom email address to send emails from OfficeR&D, there are several steps you should take to ensure that your messages don't get caught in your members' spam filters.
-We require an SPF and DKIM records to be added in your domain DNS (Domain Name Service).
-We also recommend that you add a CNAME record.
+We require SPF, DKIM and CNAME records to be added in your domain DNS (Domain Name Service).

 Below, we'll walk you through how to add and configure each step.